gediminasnn/symfony.twig.event-registration-system/README.md

 #### 3.  **Prepare the Environment File**

 Prepare the application's environment file.
-Locate the `env.example` file in the application root and create a new file named `.env` using it as a template.
+Locate the `.env.example` file in the application root and create a new file named `.env` using it as a template.
 Optionally, edit the `.env` file to adjust any environment variables specific to your setup.

 ####  4.  **Start the Docker Containers**